rmeshksar/eslint-plugin-rxjs-angular/docs/rules/prefer-takeuntil.md

 The `alias` property is an array of names of operators that should be treated similarly to `takeUntil`.

+The `excludedObservableTypes` property is an array containing the names of types that should be excluded from the check.

 ```json
 {
   "rxjs-angular/prefer-takeuntil": [